| |

 Shrimp and Garlic-Shallot Rice

 Garlic, shallots, and anchovies — oh my!
 A dreamy trifecta of ingredients is the base for this delicious shrimp and garlic-shallot rice.
-Adaptable as either a satisfying main meal or tasty side.
+Adaptable as either a satisfying main course or a tasty side dish.

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Ingredient-Saving Tip: Use leftover anchovies from the can to make this broccoli pasta with anchovy breadcrumbs.
+Ingredient-Saving Tip: Use leftover anchovies from the can to make this broccoli pasta recipe with anchovy breadcrumbs.

 But I couldn’t get the chicken to brown properly (Wrong pan?
 Heat not high enough?
 Lack of patience?) and found it bland.
 While trying to figure out how to darken the chicken and make it more flavorful, I found myself reaching for a second—and third—helping of rice.

-The succulent anchovies, generous amounts of garlic and shallots, and splash of white wine made the rice so addicting that I no longer cared about the chicken.
-Well, I almost no longer cared about the chicken.
+The succulent anchovies, generous amounts of garlic and shallots, and a splash of white wine made the rice so addicting that I no longer cared about the chicken.
+What I began to care about was shrimp.

-I was still thinking about how to improve the recipe when I decided it would work better with shrimp.
-Full disclosure: I don’t know if I favored the shrimp because I knew they would be easier to cook or if I really thought they would taste better than the chicken.
+Full disclosure: I don’t know if I favored shrimp in this rice because I knew it would be easier to cook, or if I really thought it would taste better than the chicken.
 I think it’s probably a bit of both, and I’m OK with that.

 In fact, this rice is so delicious that you could make it without the shrimp and serve it as a side to a nice, juicy steak—or some juicy, golden-brown chicken.